« Previous Page

 problems or treatments.

 incontinence worse.
 Taking prescription or over-the-counter drugs such as

-diuretics, antidepressants, sedatives, narcotics, or nonprescription cold and
+diuretics, antidepressants, sedatives, opioids, or nonprescription cold and

 diet medicines can also affect your symptoms.

 doctor will do a physical exam, ask questions about your symptoms and past